 Opportunities to work while you are a student at the University are plentiful and diverse.
 In fact, the University usually has more job vacancies than applicants.

-Student Employment is a form of financial aid, with programs to help you find a job that best fits your needs.
-If you don’t find answers to your questions below, please email or call our office:
+Student jobs are a form of financial aid.
+The University has programs to help you find work that best fits your needs.
+If you don’t find answers to your questions below, please contact our office:

 Student Employment Programs

 Any University of Minnesota student enrolled in an undergraduate or graduate program can hold a student job, as long as you meet the minimum class credits.

 If you work at the U, you must fill out the I-9 form and provide documents to show that you are eligible for employment on or before your first day of work for pay.
 You need to complete this step to keep working at the U.

 Start your Day One right and come prepared.
 This government web page shows what documents you may need to bring to your first day of work.
 Your supervisor will also work with you to explain the I-9 process.
 Federal law requires you to show original documents (not photocopies).

 If you have questions, email or call the OHR Contact Center (OHR@umn.edu, 612-624-8647 or 800-756-2363).

 All on-campus student workers must be paid at least $9.86 an hour as of January 1, 2019.
 Many student jobs on campus pay more than the minimum wage.
 Review the average student wages by job family and job code.

 Students assigned to work shifts of six hours or more that begin before 6:00 a.m. or begin or end after 7:00 p.m. receive a shift differential of an extra 60 cents an hour.

 Your earnings as a student worker may be exempt from FICA withholding.